e271828e/Flight.jl/docs/notes/design/framework_spec.md

 type and the field name as data (Julia ≥ 1.12), the probe catches it *matched against the bundle's own NamedTuple type*, and synthesizes the framing diagnostic from the legal set — classifying the field as an undeclared store, a wrong-tier fact, or a name illegal for this function family.
+The wrong-tier class survives the state-letter fusion on `m` and `Δt` (row 173): state itself is legal on both tiers, `m` is continuous-only and `Δt` discrete-only, so destructuring either on the wrong tier still lands in that bucket.
 No message text is scraped, and the bundle stays a bare NamedTuple (row 74); a getproperty-wrapper spelling is the recorded fallback should type-matched interception prove insufficient.
-The per-function name sets are **closed**: adding one is a decision-log entry, not a convenience.
+The per-function, **per-tier** name sets are **closed**: adding one is a decision-log entry, not a convenience.
 The comment in the signature block above states each function's maximal legal set;
 a given component's bundle narrows it to declared reality, and the